pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 The `docs-live` command will provide you with a URL that you can enter into your browser to see the docs update as you update files.

-### CircleCI Previews
+### CircleCI previews

 Each book is set up with a GitHub action redirect that will take you to an online build of the current pull request in CircleCI.
 To view the build:

 - Click on the GitHub action called `ci/circleci: build_book` after it has run at the bottom of your pull request.
-This will take you directly to CircleCi.
+This will take you directly to CircleCI.
-- Once in CircleCi, click on the artifacts tab.
+- Once in CircleCI, click on the Artifacts tab.
 The home page of the guidebook will be called:

 `output/index.html`